 The fastest way to get to Ravenna is by road or highway.

 The main road link connecting Ravenna to the rest of Italy is the A14 highway from Bologna.
 It also connects with A1 highway (Autostrada del Sole), A21 (Torino-Piacenza) and A22 (Autostrada del Brennero).

 From the South

-Inaugurated in 1863, the railway station of Ravenna is in the heart of the city centre.
-It is located 200 metres away from the limited traffic zone (in Italian ZTL – Zona a Traffico Limitato).
+Inaugurated in 1863, the railway station of Ravenna is located right in the heart of the city centre, just 200 metres away from the limited traffic zone (in Italian ZTL – Zona a Traffico Limitato).

 In the area in front of the railway station are:

-Several suburban bus routes connect Ravenna to other Italian cities, with bus arriving in Piazzale Aldo Moro, behind Ravenna railway station.
+Several suburban bus routes connect Ravenna to other Italian cities, with departure and arrival point in Piazzale Aldo Moro, behind the railway station.

 “When I want to understand the Italian history, I take a train and travel to Ravenna “